 Text comparison tools can help compare ingredients lists between different SKUs.
 A large cereal box and flexible packaging will have different formats but must contain the same information.
 While a simple PDF comparison tool cannot help in this case, a text comparison tool can simplify the workflow and ensure that the information across different packaging formats is consistent.

 Another common error includes errors with units.
 This could be the amount of a certain ingredient in the product, temperature units, or more.
 Units are often decided by the region where the product is marketed and the standards in that region.
 For example, for temperature, the Asia Pacific region uses Celsius while Fahrenheit is more common in the US and Canada.
 A text comparison tool can help address these mistakes.

 A similar error includes the date format.
 Dates are important as they indicate if products are fit for consumption or not.
 If the manufacturer does not stick to the standardized date format in the region, it can wrongfully indicate that a product has expired.
 Alternatively, it can also indicate that an expired product is still fresh for consumption.
 Such errors are harmful to both the brand and consumers.
 Having a standard template and a tool to compare it with can take care of these errors.

 Undisclosed allergens can lead to immediate product recalls and extensive losses for the company.
 They can also harm the brand reputation.
 With undisclosed ingredients such as added sugars or flavoring agents, the issue is similar.
 It can lead to extensive fines from regulatory bodies as well as lawsuits.

-A text comparison tool can seem like a trivial feature but can help extensively with label and artwork proofing.
+A PDF comparison tool can seem like a trivial feature but can help extensively with label and artwork proofing.
 How crucial is this for your workflow?
 Let us know in the comments below.